Adap-Financeira/CashChat-Dashboard/frontend/README.md

 - Transactions

-* [ ] Create the create, update and delete transactions routes
+* [x] Create the create, update and delete transactions routes
 * [x] Create cache tags for transactions routes
 * [x] Invalidate transactions cache when a transaction is created, updated or deleted
+* [x] Create the create, update and delete transactions modals
+* [x] handle deletion of transaction with installments
 * [ ] Add pagination in transactions
-* [x] Create the create, update and delete transactions modals

 - Categories

-* [ ] Check if there are transactions linked to this category before deleting it
+* [x] Check if there are transactions linked to this category before deleting it
-* [ ] Check permissions in categories to hide the create, update and delete buttons
 * [x] Invalidate categories cache when a category is created, updated or deleted
 * [x] Create cache tags for categories routes
+* [x] handle deletion of category with transactions
 * [ ] Add pagination in categories

 - Others